By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 “Alternative recovery methods”

 Fad treatments worry me.
-The nutritional supplement or spiritual retreat of the week help some people but mostly they end up back at the doctor or the counselor’s office in a few weeks when the weekend collides with the real work week.
+The nutritional supplement or spiritual retreat of the week helps some people, but mostly they end up back at the doctor or the counselor’s office in a few weeks when the weekend collides with the real work week.

 Electro Convulsive or Shock Therapy (ECT)